Glaucoma

 Primary open-angle glaucoma (POAG), is the focus of this chapter.

 Generally, angle-closure glaucoma occurs in an anatomically predisposed eye.
 As intraocular pressure mounts, the eye often becomes red and painful, with nausea as the principal symptom.
 Emergent relief of the elevated pressure will help avoid severe visual loss or blindness.
-Causes of secondary glaucoma, such as cataract, inflammation, and derangement of the eye anatomy due to blunt trauma, neovascularization in diabetic retinopathy, pigment dispersion syndrome, pseudoexfoliation, and central retinal vein occlusion are encountered less commonly in the clinic setting.
+Causes of secondary glaucoma, such as cataract, inflammation, and derangement of the eye anatomy due to blunt trauma, neovascularization in diabetic retinopathy, pigment dispersion syndrome, pseudoexfoliation, and central retinal vein occlusion, are encountered less commonly in the clinic setting.

 Risk Factors

-Age. < 1% prevalence in persons under age 65, approximately 1% at 70 years, and 3% at 75 years.[2]
+Age.
+Glaucoma is rare before age 65.
+Its prevalence is approximately 1% at 70 years and 3% at 75 years.[2]

 Family history.
 The relative risk in siblings is 3.7 of the affected person and 2.2 in those with affected parents.[7]